 Ethical dilemmas are common in correctional nursing.
 Working in a secure environment where health care is not the primary mission can lead to conflicting goals that challenge nurses to consider the very foundation of their professional practice.
 Here is a review of the basics of ethical care along with some common ethical dilemmas that Correctional Nurses may experience.

 Basis of Ethical Care

 Two basic principles of ethical care are beneficence (acting only for the benefit of the patient) and nonmalfeasance (do no harm to the patient).
-In the course of working in a security environment, an ethical dilemma can arise when the goals of custody administration seem to conflict with these principles.
+In the course of working in a secure environment, an ethical dilemma can arise when the goals of custody administration seem to conflict with these principles.
 Nurses follow the Code of Ethics for Nurses as a foundation for ethical decision-making.
 In addition, the National Commission on Correctional Health Care has published an article discussing the Ethical and Legal Issues surrounding Correctional Nursing Practice.
 Both help guide our practice in the criminal justice system.
-Lets look at just a few examples of ethical dilemmas that may be encountered in our Correctional Nursing practice.
+Let’s look at just a few examples of ethical dilemmas that may be encountered in our Correctional Nursing practice.

 Body Cavity Searches

 Healthcare staff may be asked to perform searches of rectal or genital areas for contraband items such as drugs or weapons.
 If this action has no health purpose and would not be of benefit to the patient, it is not appropriate for health care staff to proceed.
 Professionals may hesitate to allow custody staff to perform these searches as they may be less skilled and might injure or harm the patient.
 However, there is general agreement that body cavity searches should not be performed by healthcare staff who have a patient-provider relationship with the inmate.

 Collecting Forensic Information